opt-out-tools/start-here/CONTRIBUTING.md

 ### Less than 10 minutes

+- Give a :star: to the [opt-out](https://github.com/opt-out-tools/opt-out) repository, the more stars we get the more likely we are to get funding :smile:
 - Talk to your friends and family about online misogyny!
 - Reach out to us on [Twitter](https://twitter.com/optoutools) to let us know what you think!